core-wg/resource-directory/draft-ietf-core-resource-directory.md

     <t123.pdf>;rel=alternate;ct=65001;
         anchor="http://www.example.com/sensors/t123"

-Note that the last link was not modifed at all because its anchor was already an absolute reference.
+Note that the last link was not modified at all because its anchor was already an absolute reference.

 Had the simple host registered with an explicit context (eg.
-`?ep=simple-host1&con=coap+tcp://simple-host1.example.com`), that context would have been used to resolve the anchor values instead, giving
+`?ep=simple-host1&con=coap+tcp://simple-host1.example.com`), that context would have been used to resolve the relative anchor values instead, giving

     </temp>;rt=temperature;ct=0;anchor="coap+tcp://simple-host1.example.com"